ariadnavigo/lc/README.md

 # lc - Line-based RPN calculator

-lc is a line-based RPN calculator that takes input either from the command line or standard input.
+lc is a line-based RPN calculator that takes input from standard input.
 It supports floating point arithmetics and aims to be portable and standards compliant across POSIX(-like) systems.

 ## Caveats

 This project is in a **very early stage** of development.
 Many basic mathematical operations are missing.
 Error checking is still in development.
 POSIX portability and compatibility with non-GNU libraries have **not** been tested outside Linux yet.